|

 ISN’T THERE A VACCINATION?

 Developing a vaccination has historically been fraught with difficulty simply because it is the immune response against the virus that causes the disease.
 How does one make a vaccine without creating the same immune response against the virus?
 Zoetis (formerly Pfizer Animal Health) has developed the only FIP vaccine on the market by using a temperature sensitive mutant coronavirus.
 This virus is inoculated into the cat’s nose.
-The virus is incapable of spreading beyond the nose and throat because it cannot survive at body temperature.
+The modified virus in the vaccine is incapable of spreading beyond the nose and throat because it cannot survive at body temperature.
 In the nose and throat, however, it generates a localized immune response that prevents a coronavirus from effectively entering the body.
 The effectiveness of this vaccine has been questionable and remains in controversy.
 The vaccine is given to cats over age 4 months of age and is thus not helpful in the chief situation where a vaccine could do the most good: the breeding cattery.
 Because most cats are not at risk for FIP infection and those that are, are at risk at an age too young for the vaccine, most veterinary teaching hospitals do not stock this vaccine.

 The ideal candidate for vaccination would be an uninfected cat going to a cattery where litter box sharing is likely.
 This would seem to be an unusual situation but it might come up in these circumstances:

-• A feral cat is moved into an indoor or shelter colony.
+- A feral cat is moved into an indoor or shelter colony.
 (It is not unusual for FIV+ cats, that is, cats infected with the Feline Immunodeficiency Virus, from feral colonies to be removed from the colony and put in a sanctuary for FIV+ cats).

-• A cat from a single cat home is released to a rescue group goes to a foster home where there are a large number of other cats already present.
+- A cat from a single cat home is released to a rescue group goes to a foster home where there are a large number of other cats already present.

-• A cat moves from a single cat home to live in a multi-cat home.
+- A cat moves from a single cat home to live in a multi-cat home.

 Vaccination was able to reduce the infection rate in exposed cats but not all cats will be protected.